 g++ explicit_instantiation_1.cpp explicit_instantiation_2.cpp -o explicit_instantiation -Wall -Werror

-So far, we have seen the compiler automatically deduces of the template arguments and uses the deduced types for function template instantiation.
-However, at times we may need to explicitly promote the type of the template argument to enforce certain operation.
-In the following sections, we will see how we can do that.
+So far, we have observed the compiler automatically deduce the template arguments.
+It then uses the deduced types for function template instantiation.
+However, at times we may need to explicitly promote the type of a template argument to enforce a specific operation.
+In the following sections, we will see how this can be achieved.

 Let us say you have defined a template function to compare two numbers.
-It has a single template parameter of type T, and two function arguments both of type T. Now, for programing requirements, let us say you have an int and a double.
+It has a single template parameter of type T, and two function arguments, both of type T. Now, for certain programming requirements, let us say you have an int and a double.
 You want to use the same function template and compare the int with the double.
-Why would you want to do that?
-Because you know that in this case, even if you promote the int to double and compare with another double, it will do no harm, so it is okay to do that.
-However, if you pass the int and the double to the template function, the compiler will throw an error during parameter checking.
-So how do you achieve this?
-Lets’ have a look at the following code snippet:
+This may be required when promoting the int to double does not affect the correctness of the comparison.

 #include <iostream>